AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/review-credential-information.md

 discoiquuid: cdf61cff-768b-49f7-9926-400bc96b0708
 ---

-# Review credential use information{#review-credential-use-information}
+# Review credential use information {#review-credential-use-information}

 The credential contains information describing its intended use that is accessible through the Acrobat Reader DC extensions end-user web application.
 You can use this information to determine the type of credential installed (either evaluation or production) and its validity dates.